keithk/eurovision-2024/cli/README.md

 bun run index.ts
 ```

-This project was created using `bun init` in bun v1.1.3.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.
+This project scrapes the information from the Eurovision website into the `/_data/countries` folder.
+The data is then used to generate the website.